 In 2009, AF moved all processing and call center operations to Tampa, Florida.
 By having all of these operations based out of one location, AF created a single management structure providing dramatically enhanced service, consistent processing, accelerated response times, and improved usability for the membership.

 Progress continues as Online Filing, E-Subro Hub, and the members' ability to run reports and check docket status online have all become a reality.
 AF is the nation's largest arbitration and subrogation services provider.
-In 2021, its members filed almost 869,000 arbitration disputes and almost 2 million subrogation demands collectively worth more than $17.6 billion in claims.
+In 2022, members filed almost 1.1 million arbitration disputes and over 2.3 million subrogation demands collectively worth nearly $25.4 billion in claims.

 Arbitration Forums, Inc. has grown from an idea in 1943 to the recognized and respected corporation that it is today.
 The corporation is constantly striving to achieve the highest quality in every service offered.
 Arbitration Forums, Inc. has proudly provided more than 78 years of progress as the premier provider of products and services that dramatically increase recovery and decrease expense.